expo/expo/docs/pages/distribution/hosting-your-app.md

 ### URL

-If you are loading in your update into a development client by passing in a URL string, you will need to pass in an URL pointing to your JSON manifest file.
+If you are loading in your update into a development build by passing in a URL string, you will need to pass in an URL pointing to your JSON manifest file.

 Here is an example URL from a remote server: [https://expo.github.io/self-hosting-example/android-index.json](https://expo.github.io/self-hosting-example/android-index.json)